anthony2025/backend-boilerplate/README.md

 # This is meant simply as a boilerplate for future projects

-Minimal REST server with GraphQL support.
+Minimal Node/Mongo/Express REST API with upcoming GraphQL support.

 ## In Progress